 Right along with haggling comes scams.
 I personally ran into two of them and both happened to us in Hanoi, which likely attributed to it being one of our least favorite stops during our trip.
 The first happened as soon as we got off the train.
 We got into a taxi that was NOT one of the major companies, this was my fault.
 I was taking a look at my phone to make sure I knew the distance to our destination and thus wouldn’t overpay based on distance.
 Fortunately I was also keeping an eye on the meter so I caught it when, immediately after turning out of the stations lot, it took about 3 seconds to go from 7k to 27k.
-Rather than ticking up slowly as most cabs do, this one was flying up through the numbers.
 I tapped on the meter box and let the driver know it was “broken” which worked about as well as expected.
 It stopped him from pressing the bottom to the left of his steering wheel while I was looking at the meter so I guess that’s a win.
-I will say it was kind of humorousness as I could replicate the behavior by pretending to look at my phone.
+I will say it was kind of humorous as I could replicate the behavior by pretending to look at my phone.
 The drivers hand would mysteriously wander to the left and suddenly the meter would be running fast again.

 I was a bit insulted the driver thought we were that stupid that we wouldn’t notice, especially straight out of the lot when other taxis have a set price for the first km or half km.
 Could have at least waited to start running it up.
 In the end the driver got us for about $2 more than a normal ride so I didn’t sweat it.
-Of course, this is almost certainly why they decided to just run it up, they knew I wasn’t going to do anything drastic over $2.
+Of course, this is almost certainly why they decided to just run it up, they know most people aren’t going to do anything drastic over $2.

 Anyway, all of this culminated in the sandal thief #1 letting me know, about 2 minutes after taking my sandals, that the cost would be 700k.
 My internal monologue went something like this “Yeah, guy, here’s the thing, uh, no”.
 Of course, sandal thief #2 had his own rate.
 In the end, I handed over a 200k bill and let the second sandal thief know he could talk to the first sandal thief about splitting it.
 The first thief promptly walked off with the money.
 Thief #2 was really not happy when I took my other sandal and left.
 All of this is funny now, but at the time it was really quite frustrating.
 Adding to the fun was a random Vietnamese lady stopped by near the end of the ordeal to help defuse the tension and then sided with the sandal thieves and said I should go to an ATM if I needed more money.